Information Systems

 Computer Information System (CIS) majors are generally curious and like to solve puzzles.
 The analytical and creative ability needed to solve a puzzle also helps to design and create technical business solutions.
 The Information System (IS) major offers a very important skill set that can be integrated into any industry.
 Students find higher than average starting salaries upon graduation and consistently high demand for individuals with this degree.

-View the program of study below based on the semester admitted to the University.
+View the scheme below based on the semester entering the CIS degree program.
+Refer also to the School's Academic Policies.

 Understand the accounting process, reporting and disclosure requirements, examine the U.S. income tax system, and understand the processing of accounting data.
 Requires ACCT 310, ACCT 311, ACCT 340 and ACCT 350.